Createdd/Writing/articles/WebScrapingIntro.md

 That's a very good example of how easy it actually can get.
 I also list these, because they are actually the most used ones in the tutorials available.

+## 2. Examples

-Francis Kim explained in his [article](https://franciskim.co/promise-based-scraper-in-node-js/) how he scraped an certification website and automatically renders out an up-to-date list of developers.
+- Francis Kim explained in his [article](https://franciskim.co/promise-based-scraper-in-node-js/) how he scraped an certification website and automatically renders out an up-to-date list of developers.
 He uses promises and mongodb.
 It's amazing how he  turns a callback based MongoDB native Node.js driver into a promise based one.
 Definitely check it out.

-Andrew Forth shows an alternative approach in his [article](https://www.sitepoint.com/web-crawling-node-phantomjs-horseman/).
+- Andrew Forth shows an alternative approach in his [article](https://www.sitepoint.com/web-crawling-node-phantomjs-horseman/).
 He combines Node.js with Phantom.js and Horseman.
 Node is able to use the headless WebKit PhantomJS with the Horseman API.
 He created a CLI micro-framework that crawls your github repositories as an example.

-Stephen from netinstructions.com reveals the sheer simplicity of web scrapting in his [article](http://www.netinstructions.com/simple-web-scraping-with-node-js-and-javascript/).
+- Stephen from netinstructions.com reveals the sheer simplicity of web scrapting in his [article](http://www.netinstructions.com/simple-web-scraping-with-node-js-and-javascript/).
 He crawls Reddit, Hackernews and Buzzfeed.
 His strategy is to identify the structure of the site he wants to crawl with the chrome devtools and then put the the scraped elements in a .txt file together.
-In another [post](http://www.netinstructions.com/how-to-make-a-simple-web-crawler-in-javascript-and-node-js/) he also explains how to setup a such crawlers in Node.js.
+In another [post](http://www.netinstructions.com/how-to-make-a-simple-web-crawler-in-javascript-and-node-js/) he also explains how to setup crawlers in Node.js.